 Community-Based Resource Management

-The goal of this project is to refine and institutionalize an integrated planning approach for the Hawai‘i CZM Program to move the State towards the vision portrayed the Ocean Resources Management Plan.
+The goal of this project is to refine and institutionalize an integrated planning approach for the Hawai‘i CZM Program to move the State towards the vision portrayed in the Ocean Resources Management Plan.
 The vision is natural and cultural resource management that is grounded by the place, the culture, and the community.

 To move the State towards this goal, CZM developed an inventory of community stewardship groups in Hawai‘i and conducted a survey of these groups on their challenges, needs, best practices, successful projects, and institutional resources.
 The information gathered through the survey was used to develop principles that will guide the State toward place-, cultural-, and community-based approaches to natural and cultural resource management.